Course Outline

 Cybersecurity Frameworks and Standards

-• ISO/IEC 27001, GDPR, and other relevant standards for government agencies
+• ISO/IEC 27001, GDPR, and other relevant standards applicable to government entities

-• Best practices in cybersecurity for government operations
+• Best practices in cybersecurity for government organizations

 Network Security Basics